4nd4ny/EduChat-o1/README.md

 yarn dev
 ```

 This will start a local server on port 3000.
 You can then navigate to `localhost:3000` to view the project.
+I have personally made visible server configuration information with two links in the `rpdg.tsx` page showing the actions taken to be GDPR compliant.
+You can simply remove these links at first, if you just want to test the site.